 - The top timing belt covers have a hole that you can use to see the rotation of the cam gear, while a helper cranks the engine.

-- TEST 1: Check Rotation of the Cam Gear.
+- TEST 1: Check Rotation Of The Camshaft Gear.

 - Check the rotation of the distributor rotor (distributor equipped 3.0L V-6).